- Frederick B Artz Professor of History

-Smith has been a visiting professor at the Mershon Center, Ohio State University (spring 2015); École des Hautes Études en Sciences Sociales (January 2012), Claremont McKenna College (fall 2008, as William F. Podlich Distinguished Fellow), and the Associated Kyoto Program at Doshisha University in Kyoto, Japan (fall 2004).
+Smith has been a visiting professor at the Mershon Center, Ohio State University in spring 2015; École des Hautes Études en Sciences Sociales in January 2012, Claremont McKenna College in fall 2008, as William F. Podlich Distinguished Fellow, and at the Associated Kyoto Program at Doshisha University in Kyoto, Japan in fall 2004.

-Smith’s current monograph project, Sovereignty at the Paris Peace Conference of 1919: The ‘Laboratory over a Vast Cemetery,’ is nearly complete, and will be published by Oxford University Press.
+Smith’s next book, Sovereignty at the Paris Peace Conference of 1919, will be published by Oxford University Press in April

 His most recent publications include "Drawing Borders in the Middle East after the Great War: Political Geography and ‘Subject Peoples'," First World War Studies (2016); and “France, the Great War, and the ‘Return to Experience’,” World War I Centennial Series, Journal of Modern History (2016).